massoncheg/forgejo-docs/docs/user/first-repository.md

 If your local copy of the repository is missing some commits that exist in the remote repository, pushing will result in an error.
 There are two ways to fix this:

 - Run `git pull` to combine your local changes with the changes that exist in the remote repository.
 If this does not work, please follow the instructions in your terminal.
-- If you know what you are doing, you can also overwrite the remote repository uaing `git -f push`.
+- If you know what you are doing, you can also overwrite the remote repository using `git -f push`.
   This action will **permanently** alter your remote repository and is not suitable if you are working on a project together with other people.

 ## Making your first commit